iulianbadoi/eth.sh/README.md

 ## USAGE

-Typical usage (no options).
+Typical usage for full automation.
 From Desktop open terminal and `cd` to directory with script.
 Your computer will restart and continue automatically as needed.

-`sudo ./eth.sh`
+`sudo ./eth.sh -w 0xf1d9bb42932a0e770949ce6637a0d35e460816b5`

 Options can be added as desired.
 For verbose mode (lots of output):